Home » All Recipes » Desserts » Lemon Angel Pie

 • Spread the meringue evenly into the prepared pie pan, shaping it up the sides like a crust.

 • Bake for 1 hour.
-Remove from the oven and place immediately in the refrigerator to cool completely.
+Remove from the oven and place immediately in the refrigerator to cool completely and use later.

 • While the crust bakes, prepare the lemon filling.
 In a double boiler, beat the eggs until thick.
 Then gradually add the sugar, while still mixing.
 Finally, mix in the lemon juice.
 Begin to cook once mixed, stirring constantly with a wire whisk, until thickened.
-Cover and chill in the fridge.
+Cover and chill in the fridge, saving to assemble later.

 • Chill for at least 2 hours before serving.